vitor-gercov/vitor-gercov/README.md

 ### Some things about me 💻
 - ⌚ I'm 23 years old
-- 💻 I’m currently working with Typescript in Angular 13
+- 💻 I’m currently working with Typescript in Angular 13 and 15

 ## What I am learning now
-- Studying about CSS animations
+- Studying about CSS medias and containers
 - Currently learning german

 ### What I do in my free time